Renato Casagrande

-Jose Renato Casagrande is the Governor of the Brazilian state of Espírito Santo.
+José Renato Casagrande is the Governor of the Brazilian state of Espírito Santo.
 He was initially governor from 1 January 2011, until 1 January 2015.
 Then, he was elected to a new term as governor in 2018 and was reelected to a third term in 2022.

 Biography

 Forester and lawyer, Casagrande was born in Castelo, Espírito Santo and is the son of Augusto Casagrande and Anna Venturim Casagrande.
 Casagrande is Italian Brazilian.
 Casagrande is married to Maria Virgínia, with whom he has two children.

 In 2020 Casagrande tested positive for COVID-19 along with his wife and mother.